RickStrahl/BlogPosts/2022-09/Running-Multiple-Web-Connection-Applications-on-a-single-Machine/RunningMultipleWebConnectionApplicationsOnASingleMachine.md

 If you need to run all multi-instance sites in COM mode things are considerably more complicated.
 The main reason for this is that COM Servers that are registered are bound to a **single executable** on disk in Windows.

+* Start with your original Web Connection Server Project
+* Unregister the original COM Server (ie. `wcdemo /unregserver`) to remove the original COM server (also make sure this happens on the server)
+* Remove the OLEPUBLIC clause from your wwServer class in the original project
+* Copy the Main program (ie. `wcDemoMain.prg`) and rename to `wcDemoMain2.prg`
+* Change the class definition to:
+    ```foxpro
+    DEFINE CLASS wcDemoServer1 from wcDemoServer OLEPUBLIC
+    ENDDEFINE
+    ```
+* Remove all the code below the the class definition.
+* At the top of the Main file add SET PROCEDURE TO `wcDemoMain.prg`
+* Rename all references to `wcDemoMain` to `wcDemoMain1` in the Main file
+* Build the project - twice
+* This should pull in all of the framework and process classes and dependencies
+* Fix any missing files in the compilation by adding explicitly

+If you have referenced all dependencies your project should now build and you should now have one new copy of your COM server.

+Now duplicate the steps above for the second and third or X number of servers - each time replacing the name of the server with wcDemoServer2, wcDemoServer3 etc. The projects will be named `wcDemo1`, `wcDemo2` etc. and the main program for each will be `wcDemoMain1`, `wcDemoMain2` etc.

+> You can name the servers and support files anything you want - you could go with `wcDemoProduction`, `wcDemoStaging` instead of `wcDemo1`, `wcDemo2`.
+Just make sure to use consistent naming so that you can keep the names straight - you will end up with a lot of similarly named files so keeping things organized is key.

+Essentially you end up with new EXEs for each of the projects with unique COM Prog Ids for each of the EXEs.

+*

 #### File Based Operation is Easy